 Building your home

-The Building Services unit undertakes the statutory duties of a Municipal Building Surveyor and maintains the standards of amenity, habitation and safety in Buildings.
+The Building Services unit undertakes the statutory duties of a Municipal Building Surveyor and aims to maintain the standards of amenity, habitation and safety of Building work as prescribed by Victorian legislation and regulation.

 To achieve this, the unit undertakes the following duties:

-- providing an efficient, quality building surveying and inspection service
+- providing an efficient, timely quality building surveying service including the issue of building permits and inspection of buildings

-- providing administration, enforcement and compliance with the Building Act 1993 and the Building (interim) Regulations 2017
+- providing administration, enforcement and compliance with the Building Act 1993 and the Building Regulations 2018

-- providing quality customer service to all clients in assisting with general building permit applications and enquiries
+- providing quality customer service to all clients in assisting with general building work related enquires

 - maintaining registers and data base records in accordance with the Act and Regulations